bmolnar91/workbook/module_oop.md

 #### Define the following terms: Instantiation, Attribute, Method
-IN PROGRESS

 Instantiation:
   Creating a new instance of a class is called 'instantiation'.
 The 'new' keyword is used to instantiate a class object.

 Attribute:
   An attribute is another term for a field.
 It's typically a public constant or a public variable that can be accessed directly.

 Method:
   A method is a block of code which only runs when it is called.
 Methods (also known as functions) are used to perform certain actions.

 #### Could we access a static variable (or method) from a non-static method?
 Why?
-IN PROGRESS

 Yes, instance methods can access class variables and class methods directly.

 #### Could we access a non-static variable (or method) from a static method?
 Why?
-IN PROGRESS

-Class methods cannot access instance variables or instance methods directly—they must use an object reference.
-Also, class methods cannot use the this keyword as there is no instance for this to refer to.
+No, class methods cannot access instance variables or instance methods directly — they must use an object reference.
+Also, class methods cannot use the *this* keyword as there is no instance for *this* to refer to.

 #### How many instances you have of a static variable of a given class?
-IN PROGRESS

 Only one.

 #### Why is it not a good practice to write a lot of static methods?
-IN PROGRESS

 Our code may become too specific/rigid, which makes it hard to extend/maintain it.